milonmaze/privacy-terms-observatory/www.instructure.com/privacy/students-parents.md

 Canvas also receives information directly from you when you use Canvas to participate in your classes.
 This can include class assignments, test & quiz responses, discussion group comments, homework assignments, and conversations with teachers and other students.
 Canvas also receives information from your teachers such as grades for your assignments and tests, or when your teacher sends you messages.

 How do we use your information?

-Canvas uses your information inside of Canvas to to support teaching and learning and to help educators drive student success.
+Canvas uses your information inside of Canvas to support teaching and learning and to help educators drive student success.
 Beyond enabling Canvas to work, your information may be used to...

 Communicate with you and provide support
 Create and administer user accounts.
 Improve Canvas functionality: For example, identifying what features are useful to our users.
 Develop and maintain security and performance of Canvas.
 Exercise, enforce and comply with legal rights and obligations Who else has access to your information?